tenacityteam/tenacity/BUILDING.md

 #### Fedora

-First, if you want to build Saucedacity with FFmpeg support, enable the [RPM Fusion](https://rpmfusion.org/) free repository if you do not have enabled already.
+First, if you want to build Tenacity with FFmpeg support, enable the [RPM Fusion](https://rpmfusion.org/) free repository if you do not have enabled already.
 The nonfree RPM Fusion repository is not required.
 If you do not mind building without FFmpeg support,